MooersLab/modular-annotated-bibliography-bibtex-org-mode/README.md

 ## Convenience functions

+These functions save time and are great fun to use.
+They can be found in the package `mooerslab-functions.el` found [here](https://github.com/MooersLab/mooerslab-functions-el).
+You can use straight or use-package to load these functions directly from GitHub.

 ### get-citekeys-from-bibtex-file

-Fetch a list of cite keys in a bibtex file and insert the list at the cursor in the current buffer.
+Fetch a list of cite keys in a Bibtex file and insert the list at the cursor in the current buffer.

 ```elisp
 ;;; get-citekeys-from-bibtex-file